 Endnotes and citations available in the PDF version.

 DACA and Your Workplace Rights

-If you’ve already been granted deferred action, received your employment authorization document (EAD), and have urgent questions about your current job, see “Maintaining your current job.
+If you’ve already been granted DACA, received your employment authorization document (EAD), and have urgent questions about your current job, see “Maintaining your current job.
 If you’re interested specifically in the process of applying to renew your DACA, see “The DACA renewal process.

-Like all of NILC’s resources, this FAQ does not replace the advice of a qualified lawyer.
+This FAQ does not replace the advice of a qualified lawyer.
 You should contact a lawyer if you have questions about your particular situation.
-NILC staff are also available to give you more information on the topics discussed below, but are not available to give you legal advice or represent you in court.
+NILC staff are also available to provide more information on the topics discussed below, but we’re not available to give you legal advice or represent you in court.